Broadmarsh bus station: Redevelopment

 The previous bus station closed on 9 July 2017 as part of a redevelopment of the area.
+It was adjacent to the former Broadmarsh Shopping Centre, and had a total of 16 departure bays, including a service by the University of Nottingham Hopper Bus to Sutton Bonington Campus.

 A replacement car park and bus station with retail units has been constructed with the new car park opening in November 2021 and is a part of the wider redevelopment of the demolished shopping centre area, including a new central library, named as Southern Gateway.
 The bus station was intended to open at the same time, but was delayed.